RoobeshRaoED/EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS/README.md

 ## ALGORITHM:

-Step 1: Start the process
+Step 1: Start the process.
-Step 2: Accept the number of processes in the ready Queue Step 3: For each process in the ready Q, assign the process id and accept the CPU burst time
+Step 2: Accept the number of processes in the ready Queue.
+Step 3: For each process in the ready Q, assign the process id and accept the CPU burst time.
-Step 4: Start the Ready Q according the priority number given to the processes by sorting according to the highest priority to lowest Step 5: Set the waiting time of the first process as „0‟ and its turnaround time as its burst time.
+Step 4: Start the Ready Q according the priority number given to the processes by sorting according to the highest priority to lowest.
+Step 5: Set the waiting time of the first process as „0‟ and its turnaround time as its burst time.
-Step 6: For each process in the ready queue, calculate (a) Waiting time for process(n)= waiting time of process (n-1) + Burst time of process(n-1)
+Step 6: For each process in the ready queue, calculate

+  (a) Waiting time for process(n)= waiting time of process (n-1) + Burst time of process(n-1).
-  (b) Turn around time for Process(n)= waiting time of Process(n)+ Burst time for process(n)
+  (b) Turn around time for Process(n)= waiting time of Process(n)+ Burst time for process(n).
-  (c) Average waiting time = Total waiting Time / Number of process (d) Average Turnaround time = Total Turnaround Time / Number of process.
+  (c) Average waiting time = Total waiting Time / Number of process.
+  (d) Average Turnaround time = Total Turnaround Time / Number of process.
-Step 7: Stop the process
+Step 7: Stop the process.

 ## PROGRAM:
 ```